webrecorder/browsertrix/docs/user-guide/browser-profiles.md

     - Due to nature of social media specifically, existing accounts may have personally identifiable information, even when accessing otherwise public content.

     Of course, there are exceptions — such as when the goal is to archive personalized or private content accessible only from designated accounts.
+In these instances we recommend changing the account's password after crawling is complete.

 ## Creating New Browser Profiles